DolbyLaboratories/dolby-encoding-engine/plugins/code/hevc_enc/beamr/README.md

 Build the plugin using Visual Studio solution in `make\hevc_enc_beamr\windows_amd64_msvs\hevc_enc_beamr_2015.sln`.

 Copy `hevc_enc_beamr.dll` to DEE installation folder.
 The file can be renamed, but the extension must be `.dll`.

-Additionally, copy `$BEAMR_SDK/bin/Intel_IPP_Win64/tbb.dll` to DEE installation folder.
-The name of that file cannot be changed.

 ## Tuning encoder settings